-I visited Yosemite recently… actually, I visited the area close to the park boundaries since the park was closed due to the federal government shutdown.
-While I was there, I mountain biked to a small waterfall and also took a fly fishing lesson.
-I didn’t catch anything, though since we were practicing catch and release, even if I did I wouldn’t have been able to eat it.
+I had a trip to Yosemite planned when the federal government shutdown cause the park to be closed.
+So I visited the area close to the park boundaries instead.
+I mountain biked to a small waterfall and also took a fly fishing lesson.
+I didn’t catch anything.
+But since we were practicing catch and release, even if I did I wouldn’t have been able to eat it.

 After spending four hours knee-deep in river water learning to cast and scrambling along slippery algae-coated rocks, I suddenly had a craving for trout, specifically trout amandine.
 It is a classic French dish of trout topped with almonds and is often served with green beans or asparagus.
 Amandine indicates a garnish of almonds; it derived from the French word for almonds (“amandes”), though it is sometimes misspelled as almondine in American restaurants or cookbooks since this is more recognizable as relating to almonds to English speakers (wiki).